ubilabs/react-geosuggest/README.md

 An array with fixtures (defaults).
 Each fixture has to be an object with a `label` key in it.
 Optionally provide a `location`, but the Geosuggest will geocode the label if no location is provided.

+You can also add a `className` key to a fixture.
+This class will be applied to the fixture item.

 #### googleMaps
 Type: `Object`
 Default: `google.maps`